 4. The Symbolic.

 While the first three branches are tangible and functional, the fourth is usually less visible, yet equally present.
 It relates to the government's role as the beneficiary of all its citizens, regardless of race, gender, class, or - crucially - political affiliation.
 It is what ties the executive, legislative, and judicial together by a common purpose and vision.
 Thus, symbolic power is an absolute necessity to uphold the legitimacy of government and the unity of the nation.

 So how is symbolic power managed, and why does it matter?
-We will answer this question by contrasting the United States - a proud Republic - and the United Kingdom.
+We will answer this question by contrasting the United States - a proud Republic - and the United Kingdom - a Constitutional Monarchy.

 The United States: Symbolic Power in Republics

-Perhaps the most perilous risk of this structure is that the elected President is supposed to wield both political and symbolic power in the Office of President has its downsides.
-An elected U.S. President is, first and foremost, a skilled politician with primary loyalty to his/her voters.
-To expect this politician to represent all citizens is naïve at best.
+However, mixing both political and symbolic power in the Office of President has its downsides.
+An elected U.S. President is, first and foremost, a skilled politician with primary loyalty to his or her constituents.
+To expect a politician to "represent all the people" is therefore naive.
 How often do we hear the criticism “President so-and-so does not represent me!”
 Well – how could they?
 They are there to implement their party’s political agenda.
 This flawed expectation comes, however, from combining political and symbolic power, as the people expect symbolic representation from a political agent.

 The United Kingdom: Symbolic Power in Monarchies

-The Monarchs are tasked to represent our highest good – the summit of what the nation believes in.
+Secondly, the Monarchs are tasked to represent our highest good – the summit of what the nation believes in.
 Here, the nation’s vision is made visible, tangible and very much alive in real time to all its citizens.
 We refer here to the nation's history, traditions, culture, and faith - in other words, its expression of identity, "what makes us, us".
 Since this representation is performed by a living person from a valid lineage, it becomes very real, engaging the people in a much greater capacity than, say, a historical document or historical person ever could.
 The Monarch becomes the one thing that binds everyone and everything, together in unity.

 Thirdly, making the Monarch the Head of State is a very healthy stabilizer to democracy.
 That is why all Ministers of Parliament, government agents, armed forces, and servicemen swear allegiance to the Queen or King – not a politician.
 Every government document, all monies, are made valid in the name of the Monarch.
 It serves as a humbling reminder to the Prime Minister ("PM").
 No matter how popular, the PM is always a servant to the Monarch.
-In addition, the Monarch outlives the politicians, making them sound advisors of long-term priorities to short-term thinking politicians.
+In addition, the Monarch outlives the politicians, making them sound advisors of long-term priorities to short-term politicians.

 This is why Queen Elizabeth II was so beloved.
 Already at age 25, as Crown Princess, she declared: "my whole life, whether it be long or short, shall be devoted to your service."
 And indeed, with elegance and grace, she spent her entire reign without a single personal scandal - a remarkable achievement and a testament to her unrelenting devotion to her duty.
 This made her, in particular, a beacon of stability and beauty for both the people and the government.
 Not only did she prove that the Monarchy can coexist in a modern world - she showed how it is absolutely necessary that it does.

-I personally flew in to London to bow before Queen Elizabeth II one last time.
-What I saw there, shocked me.
+I personally flew in to London to participate in the state funeral of Queen Elizabeth II.
 Read about the historic event here: https://www.strategoshistory.com/post/queen-elizabeth-ii-the-queue-that-shocked-the-world

 The simultaneous concentration of political and symbolic power was, after all, what the West strived to separate when removing the absolute power of its traditional Monarchs.